TheJumpCloud/support/scripts/automation/Radius/readme.md

 `./Generate-UserCerts.ps1`

 The script will go fetch all users found in the user group specified in `config.ps1`.
-For each user in the group, a certificate will be generated in the `/UserCerts` directory.
+For each user in the group, a `.pfx` certificate will be generated in the `/UserCerts` directory.

 Each user will then need to install their respective certificate on their devices.